-Bermuda premier calls October 1 General Election
+Bermuda Premier calls October 1 general election

-HAMILTON, Bermuda (CMC) — Premier David Burt yesterday announced a general election is to be held on October 1, just over three years after the Progressive Labour Party (PLP) crushed the One Bermuda Alliance (OBA) at the polls.
+HAMILTON, Bermuda (CMC) — Premier David Burt on Friday announced a general election is to be held on October 1, just over three years after the Progressive Labour Party (PLP) crushed the One Bermuda Alliance (OBA) at the polls.

 Burt said the early election — which had not been due until 2022 — would help the island to focus on rebuilding its battered economy and creating more opportunities for Bermudians.

-“In accordance with the Bermuda Constitution, the governor has accepted my advice to hold a general election on October 1.”
+“In accordance with the Bermuda constitution, the Governor has accepted my advice to hold a general election on October 1,” he said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login